I Want You (Savage Garden song): Content

 The song's lyrics refer to the attraction exerted by a person possessing strong sex appeal.
 They fascinate the singer and arouse his curiosity, even though he is not sure whether he needs them at all.
 Singer Darren Hayes described it as a song about "being in love with a male energy", when asked if the song had a coded gay message.

 In an interview with Apple Music about their debut album, Darren Hayes also said:

 "I have such a soft spot for this song and it just keeps coming back.
 It's based on a dream that I had where I fell in love with a boy.
 And when I woke up, I missed him.
 I didn't know how I would ever feel that feeling again.
 I had this almost beautiful melancholy, romantic grief.
 I remembered everything about this boy who I'd never met.
 The smell, the kiss, the feeling, the butterflies in my tummy, all that stuff.
 And so I spent about a week mourning that feeling.
 I used to think, 'Maybe if I go to sleep, I'll see him again.'"

 Critical reception

-Larry Flick from Billboard noted that the song "has a jittery synth-pop beat reminiscent of such '80s-era Brit-pop heroes as Duran Duran."
+Larry Flick from Billboard magazine noted that the song "has a jittery synth-pop beat reminiscent of such '80s-era Brit-pop heroes as Duran Duran."
 He added, "Partners Darren Hayes and Daniel Jones are quite the harmonious pair, and they are photogenic enough to ensure instant teen-idol status.
 Top 40 programmers should waste no time in slammin' this one on the air."
 British magazine Music Week rated it five out of five, describing it as "a great pop song akin to Roxette at their hook-happy best" and "a challenger for the UK number one spot".
 In 2025, the song ranked 97 on the Triple J Hottest 100 of Australian Songs.